 Cooking time includes time required for the Instant Pot to come to and release pressure, and time to rinse and cool the potatoes after cooking.

-Keywords: instant pot potato salad, instant pot recipes, potato salad recipe, side dish, summer recipes, canada day, 4th of july, summer side dish
+Keywords: instant pot, pressure cooker, potato salad, instant pot recipes, potato salad recipe, side dish, summer recipes, canada day, 4th of july, summer side dish